What Is Progeria?

 As children with progeria get older, they get diseases you'd expect to see in people age 50 and older, including bone loss, hardening of the arteries, and heart disease.
 Children with progeria usually die of heart attacks or strokes.

-Progeria doesn't affect a child's intelligence or brain development at all.
+Progeria doesn't affect a child's intelligence or brain development.
 A child with the condition isn't any more likely to get infections than other kids, either.

 If you see changes in your child that seem like symptoms of progeria, make an appointment with your pediatrician or family doctor.
 Your doctor will do a physical exam, test hearing and vision, measure pulse and blood pressure, and compare your child's height and weight to other kids the same age.

-At this time, there's no cure for progeria, but researchers are working on finding one.
-A kind of cancer drug, FTIs (farnesyltransferase inhibitors), may fix the damaged cells.
+There's no cure for progeria, but researchers are working on finding one.
+One clinical trial is looking at a kind of cancer drug, FTIs (farnesyltransferase inhibitors), to see if it can help slow the disease.

-Treatments usually help ease or delay some of the disease's symptoms.
+Treatments can help ease or delay some of the disease's symptoms.

-Medication.
-Your child's doctor may prescribe drugs to lower cholesterol or prevent blood clots.
+Medication and diet changes.
+Your child's doctor may suggest drugs and changes to your child’s diet to lower cholesterol or prevent blood clots.
 A low dose of aspirin every day can help prevent heart attacks and stroke.
 Growth hormone can help build height and weight.
+The FDA has approved lonafarnib (Zokinvy) prevent the buildup of defective progerin which can effect the heart.

 At home.
 Kids with progeria are more likely to get dehydrated, so they need to drink plenty of water, especially when they're sick or it's hot.
 Small meals more often can help them eat enough, too.
 Cushioned shoes or inserts can ease discomfort and encourage your child to play and stay active.